 Looking for a way to cut expenses?
 Well, depending on how many books you read in a month, you might enjoy a subscription to Kindle Unlimited.
 Kindle Unlimited has been a hit in our home and a fun way to sample, borrow, and read an unlimited number of eBooks.
-But before you sign up, there are a few things you need to understand.
+But here are 7 things to know about kindle unlimited before you sign up:

 7 Things to Know About Kindle Unlimited

 - Kindle Unlimited costs $9.99 per month.
 You can cancel your subscription at any time.
 If you do not cancel before the next month your membership will automatically renew.

 - If you cancel your subscription early, you will still pay the entire $9.99 for the current month you have been using.